 Consumer Price Inflation Weights

-In line with usual practice, the February 2014 indices include the planned updates to the higher level RPIJ and RPI weights, and to the CPI, CPIH, RPIJ and RPI item weights.
-Additional details of the updated weights for 2014 will be published in an article on 25 April 2014.
+In line with usual practice, the January 2014 indices include the planned updates to the higher level CPI and CPIH weights.
+The February 2014 indices will include the planned updates to the higher level RPIJ and RPI weights, and to the CPI, CPIH, RPIJ and RPI item weights.

 Understanding and accessing the data

 A full description of how consumer price indices are compiled is given in the Consumer Price Indices Technical Manual.
-This is supplemented by other technical articles, historic data etc available from the guidance and methodology section of the ONS website.
+This is supplemented by other technical articles available from the guidance and methodology section of the ONS website.

 A more detailed quality report for this statistical bulletin is available.
 The report assesses consumer price inflation statistics against standard dimensions of quality such as relevance, accuracy and accessibility.
 The report was last updated in October 2013.